Schmidt sting pain index: Motivation

 The Schmidt sting pain index arose from the pursuit of a larger hypothesis: that the evolution of sociality in Hymenoptera was dependent on the evolution of venom that was both painful and toxic.
 Pain is a signal of damage in the body, but molecules that produce pain are not the same as toxic molecules, which actually cause damage.
 Although the painful signal acts as a deterrent, intelligent predators learn the dishonesty of this signal with repeated exposure.
 For the early Hymenoptera that were primarily solitary, the pain alone would allow them the chance to escape.
 Moreover, solitary insects do not provide a high energy reward for predators, and therefore predators do not expend significant effort to hunt them.

 However, colonies of Hymenoptera are a nutritionally rich target.
 If there were no defenses, predators would devour the defenseless society, leaving few surviving individuals.
-Therefore it was theorized that the development of toxicity in Hymenoptera facilitated the development of sociality, which brings various benefits, including the shared raising of youth, individual task specialization, inter-colony communication, and food storage.
+Therefore it was theorized that the development of toxicity in Hymenoptera facilitated the development of sociality, which brings various benefits, including the shared raising of young, individual task specialization, inter-colony communication, and food storage.
 Assays for toxicity were already well characterized, so the evolutionary connection between toxicity and sociality could be studied.
 Schmidt developed his pain index to relate the amount of sociality to the level of pain.

+Development

+Schmidt developed the index from observations made during his research on Hymenoptera and their venoms.
+He recorded the pain produced by around a thousand stings from more than 80 groups of ants, bees, and wasps, using his own experiences as the main comparison basis.
+He used the sting of the western honey bee (Apis Mellifera), a familiar and moderately painful sting, as a reference point with a rating of 2.
+Other stings were then given relative ratings on a scale from 0, for stings ineffective against humans, to 4, for the most painful stings.
+Schmidt also obtained ratings from colleagues to compare with his own scores.

+These ratings were intended to make sting pain comparable for ecological and evolutionary research instead of giving clinical measures of pain.
+Schmidt uses the index with toxicity data to see whether greater pain and venom toxicity were associated with the evolution of sociality in Hymenoptera.

-Scale
+Scale summary

 Schmidt's pain scale of Hymenopteran stings is organized into levels, ranging between 1 and 4, with 4 being the most painful.
 However, insect stings that feel very different can be put into the same level.
 Thus, later versions of the scale always include a brief description of his experience being stung by each type of insect.